SAVOUR ST ANDREWS

 Tasty activities in and around the beautiful town of St Andrews

-There will also be a repeat of the popular Chefs Taster Lunch, where businesses highlight a wide variety of small dishes while informally and inexpensively demonstrating some of their specialities and ingredients.
-The event will take place on the afternoon of Sunday November 5, in the Hall of Champions at the Old Course Hotel, Golf Resort and Spa.
+There will be a stunning line-up of chefs and businesses all helping to raise money for student bursaries at Fife College and SRUC Elmwood Campus.
+Earlier in the month, on Sunday November 4, there will be a repeat of the highly popular Chefs Taster Lunch, where businesses highlight a wide variety of dishes while demonstrating some of their specialities and ingredients.
+The event will take place in the Hall of Champions at the Old Course Hotel, Golf Resort and Spa.

 Savour St Andrews is the successor to the St Andrews Food and Drink Festival, which started in 2012 aimed at organising events around St Andrew’s Day and helping to attract visitors beyond the main tourism season.
 It is now a stand-alone project co-ordinated by Viv Collie and driven by a small and dedicated team, including Ian MacDonald, formerly executive chef at St Andrews Links and now food and beverage manager with the organisation, and Martin Hollis, executive chef at the Old Course Hotel, Golf Resort and Spa.
 Ian is well known across the Scottish culinary scene as former president of the Federation of Chefs.
 He said that Savour St Andrews is very fortunate to have outstanding chefs and businesses who enjoy working together in a very special and rare collaboration, particularly around the St Andrew’s Day Dinner.

 “We are all passionate about encouraging future generations of hospitality students, and we involve both SRUC Elmwood Campus and Fife College in the kitchen and front of house.
 “The whole project depends on the goodwill, energy and co-operation of many people.”

 The events will continue to highlight products including meat, seafood, bakery products, fruit, beers, spirits, and speciality teas and coffees.